Parmesan Garlic Sauce and Wings

 I love a bottled sauce that is ready for serving, but a good ready-made parmesan garlic sauce is one I’ve yet to find.
 I’ve bought more bottled brands than I care to count and they all lend a sharp, undesirable flavor that I cannot get past.
 I made it my mission to make one at home, and I finally succeeded!

-This sauce not only pairs perfectly with wings, but it’s also excellent to toss with fried chicken fingers, drumsticks and fried seafood.
+Parmesan garlic sauce not only pairs perfectly with wings, but it’s also excellent to toss with fried chicken fingers, drumsticks, and fried seafood.
 It’s great as a dip for roasted vegetables and tossing potato wedges in before roasting in the oven.
 Bonus, this sauce can easily transform into an incredible salad dressing!
-To the recipe below, simply add 1 tablespoon olive oil and 1 tablespoon water.
+To the recipe below, simply add 1 tablespoon olive oil and 1 tbsp water.

 What You’ll Need